crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

-Homes with smart tech not only increase their value, but also sell **33%** faster than homes without according to real estate agents.
+Homes with smart tech not only increase their value but also sell **33%** faster than homes without according to real estate agents.

 {% include snippets/two-cols-centered-text-img-end img='/images/faster.png' img-alt='faster' %}